-I am an identity and intimacy coach, embodiment educator, sacred sexuality practitioner and guide, priest/ess, and ritual artist.
+I am an identity and intimacy geek, embodiment educator, sacred sexuality practitioner and guide, priest/ess, and ritual artist.
 I have been facilitating classes, workshops, and sacred sexuality temples around the Pacific Northwest since 2011 and writing online about gender and sexuality since 2007.
+I began Embracing Pleasure as a client-centered somatic sex coaching practice in 2013 after my certification in Sexological Bodywork.

 I hold a Master's degree in Sacred Erotic Psychology from Antioch University Seattle.
 My degree and work is focused on the uniting of concepts from depth psychology, sacred sexuality, and erotic neurobiology to assist understanding of the Self through the erotic/alchemical union of the individual soul-spirit-body with others and the world.

-Personally, I identify as queer, trans, genderqueer, fem, fat, white, polyamorous, kinky, neurodivergent, and witchy.
+Personally, I identify as queer, trans, genderqueer, fem, fat, white (primarily of English descent with some German, French Canadian, and Eastern European mixed in), polyamorous, kinky, neurodivergent, and a witch.
+I strive to be anti-oppressive.
 My pronouns are they/them/theirs.

 As a student and practitioner of magic and witchcraft for over half of my life, I have a love of bringing the sacred and ritual into all aspects of my life and work.
-I am an Adept in the Open Source Order of the Golden Dawn, a practicing Witch, a practical and erotic Alchemist, and a Ritual Artist.
+I am currently studying the Anderson Feri/Faery tradition of witchcraft in addition to being an Adept in the Open Source Order of the Golden Dawn, a practical and erotic Alchemist, and having studied witchcraft since my early teenage years.
 For the past eleven years, I have been a devotee of The Red Goddess: Babalon.
 I have been working with her within a queer sex magic framework dedicated to personal growth, embodiment, eroticism, sacred kink, and much more.

 I have dedicated my life, both personally and professionally, to practicing sacred sexual healing, encouraging personal spiritual and psychological growth in themselves and others, helping to foster the expansion of human consciousness, and furthering the healing of the earth.